Isaiah 13: Babylon, the glory of kingdoms:

 “Lift up a banner on the high mountain, raise your voice to them; wave your hand, that they may enter the gates of the nobles.
 I have commanded My sanctified ones; I have also called My mighty ones for My anger; those who rejoice in My exaltation.”
 The noise of a multitude in the mountains, like that of many people!
 A tumultuous noise of the kingdoms of nations gathered together!
 The LORD of hosts musters the army for battle.
 They come from a far country, from the end of heaven; the LORD and His weapons of indignation, to destroy the whole land.
 Wail, for the day of the LORD, is at hand!
 It will come as destruction from the Almighty.
 Therefore all hands will be limp, every man’s heart will melt, and they will be afraid.
 Pangs and sorrows will take hold of them; they will be in pain as a woman in childbirth; they will be amazed at one another; their faces will be like flames.”

 My Mighty Ones

 The Lord will bring “mighty ones’ and ‘kingdoms of nations’ from ‘a far country, and from the end of heaven.’
 The Medes and the Persians conquered Babylon.
-They were close neighbors, not from a far county.
-There is future fulfillment in which a group of mighty nations fight a final battle against a nation that represents a final Babylon.
+They were close neighbors, not from a county far away.
+A future group of mighty nations will fight a final battle against a nation that represents a final Babylon.

 They will be amazed at one another: